rsyslog/rsyslog/source/configuration/modules/omfwd.rst

    "word", "none", "no", "``$ActionSendStreamDriver``"

 Choose the stream driver to be used.
-Default is plain tcp, but you can also choose gtls for TLS encryption.
+Default is plain tcp, but you can also choose "ossl" or "gtls" for TLS encryption.

 StreamDriverMode